Joshtri/Joshtri/README.md

-# Hi, I'm Yosry Lenggu! 👋
+# Hi, I'm Joshtri Lenggu! 👋

 I'm an IT student at Universitas Nusa Cendana and a fullstack-developer freelancer who loves programming.
 I believe technology has the potential to change the world for the better, and I'm excited to be a part of it.